 - Vitamin D. If you’re muscle building animal-free, you might miss out on a lot of vitamin D. You can make up for this by spending adequate time with your skin exposed to sunlight outdoors every day (15 minutes will do the trick).
 Or, eat plenty of mushrooms, especially shiitakes, which are high in vitamin D.

 - Selenium.
 In plant-based diets, selenium can be a scarce mineral, too.
 That’s why it’s smart to stock up on selenium supplements—that, or eat selenium-rich foods like broccoli, vegetables, and especially Brazil nuts.
 Though be careful with how many Brazil nuts you eat: eating a few every couple days gives you plenty, and you don’t want to overdo it!

 Following a plant-based diet and building muscle is definitely possible.
 Vegan athletes are out there— after all, Venus Williams is one!
 And if she can do it, so can you.
 If you’re ready to start your journey in vegan nutrition to build muscle and gain weight, be sure to check out our special eBook (in partnership with Saudia Chi’la!).

 However, the biggest battle isn’t physical: it’s all mental.
-Keeping up on calories, protein, and energy levels in a completely plant-based way come with its own challenges.
-It’s an easier path with animal products, and veering off course can be tempting if you’re craving the calories— but remember that mind can be stronger than matter.
+Keeping up on calories, protein, and energy levels in a completely plant-based way comes with its own challenges.
+It’s an easier path with animal products, and veering off course can be tempting if you’re craving the calories— but remember that the mind can be stronger than matter.
 Any uphill battle (especially when it comes to fitness) is absolutely worth it.